CuriousDrive/Telerik-BlazorUI/README.md

 # What is Telerik-BlazorUI : BookStores?

-Telerik-BlazorUI : BookSores app is built with Telerik components for Blazor.
+Telerik-BlazorUI : BookStores app is built with Telerik components for Blazor.
 This app has sample code for Textboxes, Dropdown list, ListViews, GridViews, Drawer components.
 Also there's a Blazor server app showing how to use Telerik's document processing libraries.
 Please check it out.

 ## Telerik Components for Blazor